NajlaAlbaz/fend-project-2/README.md

 June 21, 2020

 ### Project overview
-The purpose of this project is to implement recently learned Javascript to create an interavtive web page
+The purpose of this project is to implement recently learned Javascript to create an interactive web page

 ### Project requirements
 * create a nav dynamically using JS